Ixcatl/fables_novasophonia/docs/core/items.rst

       - A small opalescent berry, borne from a slender white ivy which fruits only once in its long life.
 Eating this fruit bolsters the soul; consuming three conduit berries increases maximum Anima by 1.
     * - Astrahest
       - ?☼
-      - Brittle and impossibly light, astrahest is a pseudo-mineral forming where leylines make a perfect intersection.
+      - Brittle and impossibly light, astrahest is a pseudo-crystal cropping up where leylines intersect.
 When snapped apart, astrahest resonates loudly with the creature, granting them +1 Attunement point and vanishing.
 To pluck it from the source without immediately consuming it, they must make a Grace check with 3 successes.
     * - Alkahest
       - ?☼
       - An alchemically powdered form of astrahest.